captainhaddock18/Devops-Pipeline-Monitoring-Tool/README.md

     - Give it a name and click on `Generate`.
     - Copy the generated token and save it securely.

 ## Usage

 - Open your browser and navigate to `http://localhost:3000`.
-- Use the interface to perform various operations on Jenkins jobs.
+- Use the interface to manage Jenkins jobs efficiently.
-- The application will use REST APIs to give updates on recent builds.
+- JobPulse utilizes REST APIs for updates on job activities.

 ## Purpose

-We took up this project to understand the basics of Go and build a basic server in Go and use APIs.
-Additionally, we aimed to explore Continuous Integration/Continuous Deployment (CI/CD) practices.
+JobPulse was created to explore Go programming basics, API integrations, and Continuous Integration/Continuous Deployment (CI/CD) practices through a robust job management interface.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## Authors